agutak/aspnet-onion-template/README.md

 ```

 If MS SQL persistence implementation was selected during solution creation you have to run migrations on your database.
-This step can be done with following commands run from the root directory of your solution (assuming you have installed the "dotnet ef" tools)
+This step can be done with the following commands run from the root directory of your solution (assuming you have installed the "dotnet ef" tools)

 ```
   dotnet ef database update -p src/your-solution-name.Persistence.MsSql.Migrations/ -s src/your-solution-name.Persistence.MsSql.Migrations/ --connection 'your-connection-string'